This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

-Smooth and delicate triple layered Green Tea Pudding with Japanese red bean paste, this delicious dessert is super easy to make at home.
+Smooth and delicate Matcha Pudding is a beautiful dessert to enjoy any time of day.
+Triple-layered with Japanese red bean paste, matcha powder, and creamy milk, this delicious green tea pudding is super easy to make at home.

 Throughout the year I receive many requests for Japanese desserts, especially with matcha (green tea) as an ingredient.
-I hope this Green Tea Pudding (抹茶プリン) will satisfy some of the readers’ cravings.
-The Japanese enjoy this dessert all year around, and it’s a perfect little sweets to end a meal.
+I hope this Matcha Pudding (抹茶プリン) will satisfy some of the readers’ cravings.
+The Japanese enjoy this dessert all year round, and it’s a perfect little sweet to end a meal.

 This pudding dessert is very easy to make.
 As long as you have a few hours before guests come, you can quickly make it and still have enough time to chill the pudding in the fridge.
 It requires just a few ingredients and if you never made pudding desserts before, this is a perfect one to try.